rushimok73/AWS-SAA-C03-Notes/README.md

 Lambda functions by default are public services and can access any websites.
-By default they cannot access private VPC resources, but can be configured to do so if needed.
-Once configured, they can only access resources within a VPC.
+By default they cannot access private VPC resources, but can be configured to do so if needed, by giving VPC services a security group and public endpoint.

+You can also put Lambda inside a VPC, and now its private by default.
 Unless you have configured your VPC to have all of the configuration needed to have public internet access or access to the AWS public space endpoints, then the Lambda will not have access.